desotech-it/carvel/README.md

 >>           value: captainkube
 >```

-In this file we only changed the value of Environment Variable `NAME_APPLICATION`
+In this file we only changed the value of the `NAME_APPLICATION` environment variable.

 ```bash